scaleway/terraform-provider-scaleway/docs/resources/block_volume.md

 ## Attributes reference

-This section lists the attributes that are exported by the `scaleway_block_volume` resource:
+This section lists the attributes that are exported when the `scaleway_block_volume` resource is created:

 - `id` - The ID of the volume.